SocietyForArtisticResearch/rc-pandoc-help/01-03-editors.md

 have non-linear formats or presentations in which the media, such as images, video and audio files, are as important, if not more important, as the text.
 The editor works by dragging and dropping.
-There is no predefined style or template and its possible to have the reader go through the content in a non-linear fashion.
+There is no predefined style or template and it's possible to have the reader go through the content in a non-linear fashion.
 However, a consequence of absolutely positioning all elements is that the exposition cannot adjust to the size of a particular device, that is, these expositions are not ["responsive"](https://en.wikipedia.org/wiki/Responsive_web_design).
-If you want readers to be able to read your exposition on mobile device the text-based editor may be more suitable for your project.
+If you want readers to be able to read your exposition on mobile device the block editor or the text-based editor may be more suitable for your project.

-The [**block editor**](#block-editor), is using the same tools and drag-and-drop interface as the graphical editor, but positioning is relative and the result is ["responsive"](https://en.wikipedia.org/wiki/Responsive_web_design).
+The [**block editor**](#block-editor), uses the same tools and drag-and-drop interface as the graphical editor, but positioning is relative and the result is ["responsive"](https://en.wikipedia.org/wiki/Responsive_web_design).
 It can be chosen when creating a new page within an exposition.
-Instead of an absolute grid, it uses a row and column structure.
-It is suitable for dealing with pages that have a lot of "inline" content, where media is inserted into blocks of text, or media has to be positioned in relationship to certain elements in a text.
+Instead of an absolute grid, the block editor uses a row and column structure.
+It is suitable for dealing with pages that have a lot of "inline" content, where media is inserted between or beside blocks of text, or media has to be positioned in relationship to certain elements in a text.
 It is less suitable for diagrams, maps or overlayed materials.
 Expositions can combine both "graphical" and "block" pages in a single exposition.

 The **text-based**, is a completely separate editor, which is documented [here](#text-based-editor).
 The editor is designed for writing (and importing) texts, while supporting the embedding of media.
 The input is plain text, which is translated into HTML.
 The author can express the structure of the text using